Jeongyeon-Choi/jeongyeon-choi.github.io/_projects/2_project.md

 - Identifier
 - Coverage

 Using consistent field description rules and controlled subject headings ensured better **searchability, consistency, and interoperability** across the collection.
+To help users experience the murals in context, we also mapped their **geographic locations**.

 <div class="row justify-content-sm-center">
   <div class="col-sm-6 mt-3 mt-md-0">